MAEldredgePro/LetsPlayGolf/docs/dev/DevNotes.md

 # Let's Play Golf!
 Developer Notes

 ## Dev Plan
- - [ ] Develop against phone screen dimensions - use Chrome dev tools to display my app/web page on a phone-like screen.
+ - Develop against phone screen dimensions - use Chrome dev tools to display my app/web page on a phone-like screen.
- - [ ] Develop for landscape orientation first
+ - Develop for landscape orientation first
+ - Create the following pages:
+   - [ ] Welcome/splash
- - [ ] Create Course Selection Screen
+   - [ ] Course selection
+     - [ ] dropdown populated with three predefined courses
+   - [ ] Scorecard
+     - [ ] 18 holes, in and out
+     - [ ] up to four players
+       - [ ] only render lines for number of active players
+     - [ ] auto computed running total score
+     - [ ] (opt) red/green for over/under par?
+   - [ ] End game?
+Celebrate?
+   - [ ] (opt) view previous games

  ## Tasks
  - [x] Download a golf scorecard to use as a model/mock
  - [ ] Figure out the main flow of the program.
-Walk through from user's POV
+   - [x] Walk through from user's POV
+   - [ ] Walk through from software flow POV

 ---